-A recent CNN Parents piece asked, “Do you think drinking with your kids is a good idea?”
+A 2014 CNN Parents piece asked, “Do you think drinking with your kids is a good idea?”
 In the piece, two different scenarios were brought up.
 The first is allowing your underage teens to have sips of alcohol with your supervision.
 The second is letting your children see you drink alcoholic beverages.

 I was surprised by the second scenario.
 Hiding the fact that you drink alcohol from your children seems like a self-defeating idea.
 The message it would send would be that alcohol is bad and should be drunk in secret.
 That is the exact opposite of what I want to teach my kids.